fabbe50/FabsServerTweaks/README.md

 These are not just higher caps.
 Their data definitions also adjust scaling behavior.

+### Disenchanting

+If the gamerule is enabled, enchanted items can be disenchanted by dropping them on top of a stonecutter and right-clicking the stonecutter with a book.

+- It removed one enchantment at a time.
+- The book needs to be unenchanted.
+- It will remove the anvil penalty for each enchantment removed.

 ## Recipe and Datapack Features

 The mod ships a number of built-in datapacks that can be toggled with `/fabs feature <pack>`.